The Oral-B Pro 100 serves a purpose, it does what it needs to do.

 2. Which other brushes should I consider?

-If you can afford to push the budget a little further, picking the Pro 2 2000 will be well worth it.
+And if you can afford to push the budget a little further, picking the Pro 2 2000 will be well worth it.
+This is our choice for the best electric toothbrush.

 It offers a much more powerful motor and improved cleaning action over the Pro 100.
 It also has a pressure sensor, additional cleaning mode and twice the battery life in a handle that is actually slimmer.